 The average time to complete the Yorkshire Three Peaks Challenge is between 9 and 12 hours.
-The challenge is meant to be complete in under 12 hours.
-But completing it at all is an accomplishment in itself, even if you don’t complete it in under 12 hours.
+The challenge is meant to be completed in under 12 hours.
+But finishing it is an accomplishment in itself, even if you don’t finish it in under 12 hours.

 We finished in a few minutes under 9 hours, despite what my Strava screenshot says…I forgot to knock off the auto-pause mode!
 We kept moving, stopping only when nature called and to get food from our backpacks, to keep the time down…and the odd map check.

 It’s just one foot in front of the other, 60,000 times.
 Ha!
 The Yorkshire Three Peaks Challenge is 25 miles…not on flat ground.
 I dare say 25 miles on flat ground would be a challenge for many people, let alone the fitties among us.
 It’s impossible to assess someone else’s fitness against the requirement of the challenge, but to give you an idea – I am comfortable walking long distances regularly if I consider a long distance of up to about 10 miles.
 I also run, cycle and kayak regularly and would say my fitness is good for my age (I’m 35.
 I know, I’m getting old!)…but how can that be measured against this?
 Who knows.